 Do homeschooled kids feel the same spirit of the season?
 My three certainly get no kicks from picking out an outfit no matter what the occasion.
 I do hope that changes at some point before their first date and they just walk out in athletic shorts, their favorite faded NASA T-shirt, mismatched socks or flip flops.
 School supplies are such normal household appliances that my boys get more excited about picking out new cereal bowls or water hoses than binders and erasers.
 And Spoiler Alert!….same teacher and classmates, different year.

 Today I rearranged the classroom furniture for a fresh feel.
 Which is a big task if you’ve ever seen our workshop of genius.
 Book cases are beastly to move.
 There are new posters to hang on the walls and finding the new location of the pencil sharpener should be fun for them all.
 I can’t find my stapler?
 So I get to buy a new one!
 I’m still the one who gets all tingly about new school supplies.

 It’s time for a new grade level of curriculum, but really just a continuation of a lifetime of learning.
 No tricky fanfare needed to lure them back into the classroom.
 Still, I will do the first day picture fun.
 We always take a first day field trip just cause we can.
-We are daring to try the co-op thing this year.
 But we’re going as us.
 Faded NASA shirts and all.
-Each year I fill each a gift bag of fun snacks and interest related gadgets and put on their desk and coo and awe over how big they are getting and then we just get to it and complete the days lessons.
+Some years I fill each a gift bag of fun snacks and interest related gadgets and put it on their desk and coo and awe over how big they are getting and then we just get to it and complete the days lessons.
 They won’t have to feel let down at the end of the week, because we aren’t preparing for a big imaginary holiday.
 We’re just pausing to mark our place and then continuing the journey.
 But I do hope one or all of my students feel blessed they got the good teacher again this year.
 And maybe brings me an apple.
 Or chocolate.